Triglycerides: What Foods Can Help You Reduce Them?

 Fruits and vegetables

-In diets to lower triglycerides, skim or low-fat milk and derivatives are always recommended.
+In diets to lower triglycerides, experts always recommend skim or low-fat milk and derivatives.
 However, you also have a good alternative in plant-based beverages, which are more natural, more nourishing, and also provide fiber.